andytubeee/MemeGen_Edu/README.md

 # Memelet
 A meme flash card generator.

+This is a project that was created at WaffleHacks

 ## How does it work?
 1. You ask a question
 2. It gives you an answer